Freelancing is on the rise, and for a good reason. And why not?

 Without being proactive and increasing your contacts, it is challenging to be successfully and self-employed.

 Once you catch hold of the market, earnings become steady.
 However, the journey is not that simple.
 Your pay will depend entirely on the amount of work you do.

 Regardless of the company’s revenue, you, as a regular employee, will earn a fixed salary.
-However, when you work on your own, you are responsible for both losses and profits.
+However, when you work independently, you are responsible for losses and profits.

-As a freelancer, you do not receive awards, bonuses, insurances, employer recognition, and other incentives.
-You don’t even get paid when you go on holiday or when you’re unwell.
+As a freelancer, you do not receive awards, bonuses, insurance, employer recognition, and other incentives.
+You don’t even get paid when you go on holiday or are unwell.

-You could go from having a substantial income one month to being unemployed in the next one.
+You could go from having a substantial income one month to being unemployed in the next.

 You also have to invest upfront cash to be in the ever-growing competitive game.